-I’d like to share a quick story about an argument I had with one of my managers at the university.
-Like I mentioned previously, we had a military division comprised primarily of veterans, and if anyone knows the value of rank structure and chain of command, it’s veterans.
+I’d like to share a quick story about an argument I had with one of my managers at the university (for the record, we actually got along really well).
+We were in the military division there, which was comprised primarily of veterans, and if anyone knows the value of rank structure and chain of command, it’s veterans.

 I remember telling him:

 “Look … the director can speak with you in a certain way and that’s fine, because he’s the director.
 And you’re the manager, so you can speak with me in a certain way, and that’s fine because you’re the manager and I’m the team member.
 We have the luxury of internal ranks and titles that give us a certain (what we called in the Army) ‘command authority’ … but that authority doesn’t transfer to outside of the organization.”

 What I meant by this is that “I can’t speak with our potential students in that same certain, authoritative way” because:

 “I’m not their superior, and they’re not my subordinates,” I told him.
 “So I don’t have the luxury of a rank or title that helps me to just tell them what to do and they do it … it just, doesn’t work like that.”

 This made a lot of sense to me at the time, but it doesn’t stop there because it wasn’t all there was to it.
 I was going through a divorce at the time (2013), and I was learning about relational power dynamics and how imbalances in power often times cause things to go wrong in relationships.
 Even though I didn’t connect the dots at the time, this all started to clue me in on how power dynamics are present in every relationship, both business and personal.

 Ranks and titles afford us the luxury of explicitly having power over others, and don’t get me wrong; I value the idea of a chain of command and good order and discipline amongst workplaces and homes and society as a whole; but what happens when you strip away the ranks and titles?